Skip to content

 Atelier Infini.
 Bosquet

-Peerless: 15 stories about refugees, in 49 traits and old set paintings
+Peerless: 15 stories about refugees, in 49 draws and old set paintings

 This is a review of a performance that is already over, and which, moreover, I participated in myself.
 That's not allowed at all.
 But it's also a story about refugees in Europe, a theatre floating above the clouds, a church made of marzipan, tunnels in Palestine and 49 draws.
-So I do it anyway.
+So I'm doing it anyway.

 Last weekend, during the Kunstenfestivaldesarts, a miracle happened at the Royal Flemish Theatre in Brussels.
 Scenographer Jozef Wouters and his crew had settled in the old hall with its domed roof.
 Completely renovated ten years ago, 'de Bol' is now an old-fashioned frame theatre equipped with the latest theatre technology.
 Including those 49 draws, and that was what it was all about.